 As they head into spring semester, universities throughout Florida are looking to increased testing and reporting measures to reduce the spread of COVID-19.

-With the spike of cases reaching over 1 million in Florida, according to the Florida Department of Health, officials fear there will be a spike, only now becoming apparent, from students who returned from the Thanksgiving break.
+With the spike in cases reaching over 1 million in Florida, according to the Florida Department of Health, officials fear there will be a spike from students who returned from the Thanksgiving break, only now becoming apparent.

 Florida International University’s COVID-19 dashboard relies on self-reporting by students and faculty, overseen by the Student Affairs and Human Resources division and the university’s COVID-19 Response team.
 The dashboard is updated every Monday.